 CTIA is the Cellular Telecommunications Industry Association.
 The CTIA is a trade organization run by wireless companies such as AT&T, Verizon, and many more.
 It is not a law or government-run organization like the FCC, and has no legal authority.
 You cannot be sued for not following CTIA guidelines; however, there can be other ramifications for not following their rules.
 If found to be in violation of these rules, the CTIA will report you to the mobile carriers, who may shut down or suspend your access to their customers until you resolve the issue.

 In addition, the CTIA established the common short code system, which is how the majority of businesses send marketing text messages to their customers and prospects.
+The CTIA also says any messages that contain words relating to sex, hate, alcohol, firearms, or tobacco (SHAFT) should not be delivered.

 What is the best way to acquire proper consent?